FNNDSC/chrisproject.org/README.md

 Small images and other media can be uploaded to Git in the `static/` directory.
 Optionally, large assets such as PDFs, PPTX, ... can be hosted on [NERC OpenStack](stack.nerc.mghpcc.org/) Swift Object Storage.

+The instructions on how to do so are found [here](./docs/internal/nerc/swift.md).
 If you don't have an account, or are too lazy to figure this out, [message Jennings](https://matrix.to/#/@jennydaman:fedora.im) and he will handle it for you.